JohnCorby/GravityGuild2/DESIGN.md

 - IDEA: beds can set spawn until destroyed
 - DONE: accessibility: switch to previous slot on use offhand
 - TODO: configurable map timer
+  - nope too annoying to implement and too hacky
+- IDEA: "10 kills without dying gets a nuke" so reverse party item

 # flying